britram/rains-prototype/draft-trammell-rains-protocol.md

 2.4.1 of {{RFC7049}}.
 After the query-expires time, the update query will have been considered not answered by the original issuer.

-The value of the token (2) key is a 16-byte array which MUST be part of the response.
-See {{cbor-tokens}} for details.

 The value of the query-opts (13) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the assertion update query, as in {{tabqopts}}.
 Only query option codes 1, 2, 3, 6,